New Research · Farah et al., JACC 2026

 Our algorithm catches 61% more heart attacks before they happen.

-Built on the same research published in the Journal of the American College of Cardiology, Human Longevity's 4-biomarker algorithm — combining your genetic risk score with lipid and inflammation markers — dramatically outperforms standard care at identifying who needs intervention now.
+Built on research published in the Journal of the American College of Cardiology, Human Longevity's 4-biomarker algorithm — combining your genetic risk score with lipid and inflammation markers — dramatically outperforms standard care at identifying who needs intervention now.

-Standard Care (PCE Alone)
+Standard Care (PCE alone)

 1,445

-per 100,000 screened adults
+CAD events prevented per 100,000 screened adults

 +61%